Speech: Lewis Booth at the European Petroleum Industries Europia Conference, London, February 15, 2006

 We also believe it is the biggest challenge facing the auto industry.

 It is our view that we need to act today to safeguard the future.
 We need to intensify our efforts and act with urgency.

-A growing body of scientific evidence indicates that man-made CO2 emissions are starting to influence the worlds climate significantly, bringing disruption to mankind and other species.
-If we are to stabilise climate change and avert a potential catastrophe, we need to stabilise concentrations of atmospheric CO2 at acceptable levels.
+A growing body of scientific evidence indicates that man-made CO2 emissions are starting to influence the world’s climate significantly, bringing disruption to mankind and other species.
+If we are to stabilize climate change and avert a potential catastrophe, we need to stabilize concentrations of atmospheric CO2 at acceptable levels.

-The debate continues, but experts broadly agree that we need to stabilise long-term CO2 concentrations at 550 parts per million, perhaps even lower.
+The debate continues, but experts broadly agree that we need to stabilize long-term CO2 concentrations at 550 parts per million, perhaps even lower.

 Reaching this target represents a significant challenge for all of us.

 For over 200 years, since the industrial revolution, we have disturbed the natural carbon cycles by burning fossil fuels and CO2 emissions have accumulated in the atmosphere.

 18% of man-made CO2 emissions are caused by transport.